BrandonJMitchell/amblur/README.md

 - Methods are made smaller for readability and simplification.
 - Classes were renamed: ExecutiveParser is now AmblurParserImpl.
 Parliament is now AmblurUtils and was split into EventUtils.
 - Some XML may contain HTML so two new methods were added to RulePlan and ParserRule to help with this: subMapper and action.
 See tests for examples of use.

+## Version 1.1.3

+- Added configuration so this application can be used as a library.